 OR

 Reports of Intent to Award IAW DAFFARS 5317.170: Call your cognizant HCA action officer to confirm receipt.
 Use the format for Contract Award, state the face value for the total multiyear period and, separately, the value of any options; and include the estimated cancellation ceilings for each program year of the proposed contract and the estimated savings over annual procurement methods.
 If award is an Energy Savings Performance Contract (ESPC) with a cancellation ceiling, also state the maximum cancellation ceiling amount [see 42 U.S.C.
 8287(a)(2)(D)].
 (This paragraph does not apply to 1279 Reports under DFARS 205.303.)
-(Do not list fund cites here see paragraph 6 below.)
+(Do not list fund cites here, see paragraph 6 below.)

 Foreign Military Sales (FMS) information, if applicable: Indicate whether the current action relates to classified or unclassified FMS and identify the country/countries concerned on unclassified sales.
 Indicate, by percentage, the portion of the current effort that supports FMS.
 A breakdown by country is not required.